AP Interview: Amash says voters want political ‘alternative’

 Amash was elected in 2010 as part of the tea party wave that toppled Democratic control.
 If Libertarians select him as their nominee at a national convention currently scheduled for May 21-25 in Texas, he would face nearly impossible odds of winning the presidency.

 But Amash argued there is “no clear-cut answer” about whether he would take support from Trump or Biden, especially in closely contested places like his home state of Michigan.
-Trump narrowly won Michigan in 2016, and Democrats are looking to take back the battleground state in 2020.
+Trump narrowly won Michigan in 2016, by 10,704 votes, and Democrats are looking to take back the battleground state in 2020.

 “There are millions of people who won’t vote for either one regardless,” Amash said.
+“I firmly believe that the positions I hold and the principles I espouse are ones that reflect a larger portion of the electorate than the number of people supporting either Donald Trump or Joe Biden.”

+In Michigan, third-party candidates won 5% of the vote in 2016 — it was mostly Libertarian Gary Johnson — four years after they garnered less than 1%.

 If he becomes the Libertarian nominee, Amash will be seeking the presidency at a time when the scope of the federal government is rapidly expanding to respond to the coronavirus.
 He said he supports a role for Washington to help people affected by the pandemic and the ravaged economy, but said the relief packages have helped the wealthy and well-connected more than the unemployed.